Border wall plans could divide South Texas retirement community

 It is barely visible looking out from Heiy’s backyard.
 But adding to it to complete the fence, would wrap the structure behind this neighborhood, taking it behind Heiy’s backyard.
 This would block their beautiful vista views, and separate them from one another, she said.

-This community comprised of many Winter Texans, who live here for six to eight months a year, as well as some full-timers, like Heiy.
+This community is comprised of many Winter Texans who live here for six to eight months a year, as well as some full-timers, like Heiy.
 They are a close-knit group, she said.

 If someone is sick or needs help, 20 people will come and bring food, she said.
 “But if a wall is built, how are we going to get to one another?”